open-runtimes/examples/swift/generate-short-url/README.md

 # 🔗 Get Short Url

-A sample Swift Cloud Function for sending emails using the Mailgun API.

 A sample Swift Cloud Function for generating a Short URL using [tinyurl](https://tinyurl.com/app) and [bitly](https://bitly.com/) APIs